Tyrrrz/Tyrrrz.me/src/data/blog-posts/wpf-frontend-using-ammyui/Post.md

 ### Variables

 This framework also offers some features to help you keep your code DRY.
-For example, you can declare variables and use them in a variety of ways:
+For example, you can declare variables and use them in different ways:

 ```js
 $primaryColor = "#343838"